 iOS mounting too

-If you’ve got a Mac already you’re probably not averse to the idea of owning iOS devices (I’ve got an iPad and an iMac, but just try prying my Pixel away from me!).
-Usefully, Commander One supports mounting iOS devices too, though it should be noted that the function only works with the version from Eltima’s official website, not the Mac App Store version.
+If you’ve got a Mac already, you’re probably not averse to the idea of owning iOS devices (I’ve got an iPad and an iMac, but try prying my Pixel away from me!).
+Usefully, Commander One supports mounting iOS devices, too.
+However, it should be noted that the function only works with the version from Eltima’s official website, not the Mac App Store version.

 Cloud services and remote servers all in one place

 Commander One’s remit doesn’t stop at your phone or Mac’s drives.
-With the Pro version, you can fill a pane or tab with cloud services like Google Drive, Dropbox, Box, and/or OneDrive.
-Not only that but it also supports connections with remote servers via FTP, SFTP, or FTPS, Amazon S3 storage, WebDAV clients, OpenStack, and more.
+You can fill a panel or tab with cloud services like Google Drive, Dropbox, and others with the Pro version.
+Not only that, but it also supports connections with remote servers via FTP, SFTP, or FTPS, Amazon S3 storage, WebDAV clients, OpenStack, and more.

 Comprehensive search tools

 Android File Transfer doesn’t have a search bar.
 That means you’ll be arduously locating files manually.
-Meanwhile, Commander One has a search function that puts the Finder search tool to shame with support for Regular Expressions, Spotlight, and the ability to search for keywords that are inside documents and compressed archives.
+Meanwhile, Commander One has a search function that puts the Finder search tool to shame.
+It has support for Regular Expressions, Spotlight, and the ability to search for keywords within files.

 Finder, but better

-All of these things make Commander One a superior alternative to Android File Transfer, but in all honesty if you just want to transfer a few files over every now and again, the $29.99 Pro upgrade required for Android mount support is perhaps a little steep.
+All of these things make Commander One a superior alternative to Android File Transfer.
+But in all honesty, if you want to transfer casually, the $29.99 Pro upgrade is a little steep.

 What Commander One really shines at, though, is being a full replacement for Apple’s Finder file manager.
 Finder has improved a lot over the years with macOS upgrades, but it’s still not great for power users.